xiaofanc/Twitter-design/README.md

 Updates in `twitter/settings.py`:
 * add `'notifications'` in INSTALLED_APPS

-Add `services.py` in inbox and create send_like_notifications and send_comment_notifications.
+Add `services.py` in inbox and create send_like_notifications and send_comment_notifications

-Update Likes and Comments API to send notifications when creating.
+Update Likes and Comments API to send notifications when creating

 #### Notification API

 ### Documentation
 #### Migration